AustralianBioCommons/how-to-guides/genome_annotation/Fgenesh.md

 {:start="3"}

-3. Upload your assembled reference genome and masked reference genome (Link to repeat masking workflow), as well as the `.cdna`, `.pro` and `.dat` output from your [transcriptome assembly](Transcriptome)
+3. Upload your assembled reference genome and masked reference genome (Link to repeat masking workflow), as well as the `.cdna`, `.pro` and `.dat` output from your [transcriptome assembly](Transcriptome).
+Note: it is recommended by Softberry that the genome is hard-masked rather than soft-masked.

 ### Run the annotation workflow